ajschrand/nyt-answer-key/README.md

  5. Recieve feedback on the quality of the guess and eliminate now-invalid groupings accordingly.
  6. If the puzzle is not solved, return to step 4.

+ Be aware that the Connections solver performs very poorly in human terms.
+Grouping words together is a very abstract task, and this particular algorithm cannot accomplish it in the allotted amount of guesses for a typical Connections game.

 ## Sudoku

 Sudoku is a number game played on a grid of 9 x 9 spaces.
 Within the rows and columns are 9 squares made up of 3 x 3 spaces.
 Each row, column and square must be filled with the numbers 1-9, without repeating any numbers within the row, column or square.